KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/4 Python Lists/5 Appending array elements.md

 # --hints--

-Add a new fruit to the end of "fruit".
+Add a new fruit to the end of "fruits".

 ```
 True if len(fruits) == 5 else False